 The third element of the instruction is drawn from the definition of “classic” fair use involving a defendant’s use of “the plaintiff’s mark only to describe his [defendant’s] own product, and not at all to describe the plaintiff’s product.”
 Cairns, 292 F.3d at 1151.

 Prior to 2004, the Ninth Circuit applied fair use analysis only when it had been shown that there was no likelihood of confusion.
-Cairns, 292 F.3d at 1150-1151 (“In our Circuit, the classic fair use defense is not available if there is a likelihood of customer confusion…The classic fair use analysis, therefore, only complements the likelihood of customer confusion analysis . . . .”).
+Cairns, 292 F.3d at 1150-1151 (“In our Circuit, the classic fair use defense is not available if there is a likelihood of customer confusion . . .
+The classic fair use analysis, therefore, only complements the likelihood of customer confusion analysis . . . .”).
 The circuit subsequently revisited this application to find that “[t]he fair use defense only comes into play once the party alleging infringement has shown by a preponderance of the evidence that confusion is likely.”
 KP Permanent Make-Up, Inc., 408 F.3d at 608-09 (citing KP Permanent Make-Up v.
-Lasting Impression I, Inc., 543 U.S. 111, 118, 121-22 (2004) (holding that application of classic fair use as complement to determining likelihood of confusion is “a long stretch” because it requires defendant to prove no likelihood of confusion, reversing proper allocation of burden in which “the burden of proving likelihood of confusion rests with the plaintiff, and the fair use defendant has no free-standing need to show confusion unlikely”; determining that it follows (contrary to Court of Appeals’ view) that “some possibility of consumer confusion must be compatible with fair use, and so it is”)).
+Lasting Impression I, Inc., 543 U.S. 111, 118, 121-22 (2004) (holding that application of classic fair use as complement to determining likelihood of confusion is “a long stretch” because it requires defendant to prove no likelihood of confusion, reversing proper allocation of burden in which “the burden of proving likelihood of confusion rests with the plaintiff, and the fair use defendant has no free-standing need to show confusion unlikely”; determining that it follows (contrary to Court of Appeals’s view) that “some possibility of consumer confusion must be compatible with fair use, and so it is”)).

 The fair use defense also applies in the trade dress infringement context.
 Mattel, Inc. v.
 Walking Mountain Prods., 353 F.3d 792, 809-10 (9th Cir.
-2003) (“Applying…fair use standards to the trade dress context, we hold that a defendant’s use is classic fair use where the defendant has used the plaintiff’s dress to describe or identify the defendant’s own product and not at all to describe or identify the plaintiff’s product.” (emphasis omitted)).
+2003) (“Applying . . . fair use standards to the trade dress context, we hold that a defendant’s use is classic fair use where the defendant has used the plaintiff’s dress to describe or identify the defendant’s own product and not at all to describe or identify the plaintiff’s product.” (emphasis omitted)).

 The circuit occasionally refers to other types of “fair use” besides the classic or nominative fair use tests.
 For example, the doctrine of trade dress functionality (rendering a feature of trade dress non-infringing) was described as “one form of fair use.”
 See id. at 809 n.18 (“It is well-established that use of a product feature or trade dress that has become functional will qualify as one form of fair use.”).
 An instruction governing functionality is provided at Civil Instruction 15.12 (Infringement—Elements—Validity—Trade Dress—Non-Functionality Requirement).
 Similarly, First Amendment considerations may also be referred to under the rubric of “fair use” and defeat a claim of infringement.
 See, e.g., Mattel, Inc. v.
 MCA Records, Inc., 296 F.3d 894, 901 (9th Cir.
 2002) (noting that the Lanham Act applies “to artistic works only where the public interest in avoiding consumer confusion outweighs the public interest in free expression”; adopting the Second Circuit’s First Amendment balancing test for whether title of artistic work infringes).
 Parody may also be characterized as a form of fair use because such use is non-commercial.
-See Walking Mountain Prods., 353 F.3d at 812 (holding that trademark owner “cannot use ‘trademark laws to ... censor all parodies or satires which use [its] name’ or dress” (quoting New Kids on the Block v.
+See Walking Mountain Prods., 353 F.3d at 812 (holding that trademark owner “cannot use ‘trademark laws to . . . censor all parodies or satires which use [its] name’ or dress” (quoting New Kids on the Block v.
 News Am.
 Pub., Inc., 971 F.2d 302, 309 (9th Cir.
-1992))).
+1992)).